KxSystems/docs/docs/learn/shifts-scans.md

 ---
 title: Shifts & scans – Learn – kdb+ and q documentation
 description: Shifts are powerful expressions for finding where the items of a list change in specific ways.
 Boolean shifts are commonly used to find where in a list the result of a test expression on its elements has changed.
-Shifts compare each list item to its neighbour, but scan results relate to the entire list – and can terminate quickly.
+Shifts compare each list item to its neighbor, but scan results relate to the entire list – and can terminate quickly.
 author: Stephen Taylor
 keywords: idiom, kdb+, q, scan, shift
 ---